What Return Are You Targeting?

 At Swan, our objective is to outperform over the full market cycle, rather than to ‘beat the market’ in any short-term period.
 We believe achieving returns within the targeted return band year after year can lead to long-term success.

 Investors generally have goals that require years or even decades to accomplish.
 With such longer-term horizons, we believe the goals of an investor should mirror the goal of the DRS: to produce stable, consistent results.
-Since 1997, that is exactly what we have strived to achieve.
+Over our 20-year history, that is exactly what we have strived to achieve.

 About the author: Marc Odo, CFA®, CAIA®, CIPM®, CFP®, Client Portfolio Manager, is responsible for helping clients and prospects gain a detailed understanding of Swan’s Defined Risk Strategy, including how it fits into an overall investment strategy.
 Formerly Marc was the Director of Research for 11 years at Zephyr Associates.